When "Good Enough" Feels Like Failure

 Look, I don't know if this helps.
 This whole piece feels unfinished to me, like it needs another edit pass, better transitions, more research.
 But I'm posting it anyway because that's literally the point.

 Or don't.
 But if you do, remember: the discomfort you feel hitting "send" too early?
 That's not failure.
 That's freedom.
-Each 30-minute reset leaves you with something new in your pocket.
-Relief now, plus a tool you can keep using.”
+Each 30-minute reset helps you figure out what zone you're in and gives you a tool that works there.
+Relief now, plus a tool you can keep using.